How sales and use tax affects your business

 Revenue-strapped states and localities consistently expand their own interpretations of what are and are not taxable sales.
 States routinely change exemptions and basic taxability rules, but they also tweak their existing rules by issuing restrictive or otherwise aggressive rulings, opinion letters, bulletins and other informational publications.
 The expansion of taxability rules is not limited to newly taxable items or services, but is also due to inclusion of more transactions under the sales and use tax umbrella.
 As a result, transactions like leases, rentals, deliveries, or personal-type services are subject to sales and use taxation in more and more places.

-How Aggressive Taxability Rules Affect Your Business: A company must respond to aggressive taxability rules and definitions by dedicating the time necessary to remain current with states and localities’ interpretation and enforcement.
+How aggressive state and local taxability rules affect your business: A company must respond to aggressive taxability rules and definitions by dedicating the time necessary to remain current with states and localities’ interpretation and enforcement.
 Inaccurate understanding of the rules applicable to your business can leave you with little cover in the event of an audit.

 Put another way: Making a mistake on taxability will result in materially mis-stating the amount of sales tax owed and puts your business at risk of a damaging negative audit finding.
 It’s bad business to go back to your customer and request additional sales tax due to your mistake.